Do you struggle with writing friendly reminder emails?

 #19: Payment reminder email to a client

-A payment reminder email to a client is probably one of the most common (and probably the most painful) reminder emails you can come across in business communication.
+A payment reminder email to a client is one of the most common — and probably the most painful — reminders you can encounter in business communication.

 Still, there will come a day when you’ll need to send that dreaded payment reminder email to a client.